HyperAfnan/Smart-Classroom-Timetable-Scheduler/docs/Tech Stack.md

 - supabase for most backend with express backend
 - python microservice for the csp algorithm
 - fastapi for python microservice backend
-- bull message queue for microservices jobs ( coz csp algorithms takes time )
+- bull message queue for microservices jobs ( coz csp algorithms takes time ) (for scaling purpose)
 - redis for caching

 #devops